Notre Dame Preaching Academy

 About the Preaching Academy Process

-At the core of this one-year program are peer-learning groups.
+Peer Learning Groups: At the core of this one-year program are peer learning groups.
 Priests come together monthly in an atmosphere of mutual support.
 They receive and give constructive feedback on their peer's homilies.
-They study and discuss practical ways to grow in their preaching.
-The Preaching Academy provides curriculum resources, online discussion opportunities, and three personal coaching sessions.
+(In the 2019 cohort, we will be piloting the project with a group of deacons.)
+The preachers study and discuss practical ways to grow in their preaching.
+The Preaching Academy provides curriculum resources, workshops, and three personal coaching opportunities.

-The program begins and ends on the Notre Dame campus in the summer, either at the biennial preaching conference or at the two-day summer retreat.
-In the middle of the one year program, there is a four day winter preaching retreat in a warm and sunny place.
-(For the 2017 and 2018 cohorts, that's the Franciscan Retreat House in Tampa, Florida.)
+Three Retreats: The program begins and ends on the Notre Dame campus in the summer, either at the biennial preaching conference or at the two-day summer retreat.
+In the middle of the one year program, there is a four-day winter preaching retreat in a warm and sunny place.
+(For the 2017 and 2018 cohorts, that has been the Franciscan Retreat House in Tampa, Florida.)

-Conference and retreat expenses are fully funded.
+Funding: Conference and retreat expenses are fully funded.
 Participants are expected to attend peer-learning group meetings, read the curriculum material, support and encourage their fellow priests, try some congregational assessment, and come to preaching conferences and retreats.
-Thanks to the generosity of the Lilly Endowment (at least through 2019), the program is fully funded.
+We are grateful to the Lilly Endowment of Indianapolis and the Marten family for their support of this project.

 Who is currently involved in this project?

-See a list of those who are participating here.
+See a list of current and past participants here.

 Rev. Michael E. Connors, C.S.C., Director